zoltan-antal/algorithm-visualiser/README.md

 - **Additional algorithm categories**: Incorporate a wider range of algorithms beyond sorting algorithms, such as pathfinding algorithms.
 - **Performance optimisations**: Optimise performance when handling larger input sizes and higher animation speeds in order to provide a smooth user experience across different devices and browsers.
 - **Mobile support**: Enhance the app to provide a responsive design, ensuring compatibility and usability on mobile devices.
-- **Accessibility improvements**: Enhance accessibility features to ensure that the app is usable by individuals with disabilities.

 ## License